-Within 30 days of learning of the death of a Medicaid recipient who is subject to estate recovery, MDCH mails a Notice of Intent (NOI) to the personal representative of the recipient's estate.
-If the personal representative is not known, the NOI is sent to the family member contact the recipient listed on their most recent application.
+Within 30 days of learning of the death of a Medicaid recipient who is subject to estate recovery, MDHHS mails a Notice of Intent (NOI) to the last known address of the decedent if a claim will be pursued.
+If a valid address is not known, a letter will be sent to the facility where the decedent last resided to request a family contact.
 The NOI indicates that the state intends to file a claim against the estate in probate court to seek reimbursement for payments made by the Medicaid program (not to exceed the value of the estate).